matplotlib/governance/governance.md

 Deputy Project Leaders
 ----------------------

+Deputy Project Leaders (DPL) have pre-deletegated authority to make decisions within their area of responsibility.
+As with the PL, the DPL should strive to reach consensus before invoking their authority.
+Decisions by the DPL can be appealed to the PL, but the presumption is that the PL will defer to the DPL except in extraordinary circumstances.
+Disputes between DPLs will be settled by the PL.

-DPLs (except for Release Manager) are nominated by Steering Council members and appointed to a 1yr term from their appointment date by a majority vote of the Steering council.
-Any currently active Contributor is eligible to be considered for a DPL.
+DPLs are nominated by Steering Council members and appointed to a 1yr term (except for Release Manager) from their appointment date by a majority vote of the Steering council.

-As with the PL, the DPL should strive to reach consensus about any issues with in their scope before invoking their authority to decide.
-Their decisions can be appealed to the PL, but the PL should defer to the DPL except in extraordinary circumstances.

-An individual may hold more than one DPL simultaneously.

-It is at the discretion of the SC and PL if any given DPL position is filled.

-If a DPL position is not filled, the responsibility devolves back to the PL.

 At each 1yr term a DPL has the option to continue for another year or step down.
 The SC can remove a DPL using the same process as ejecting a Steering Council Member.

+At the discretion of the SC and PL a DPL position may not be filled with the responsibility devolves back to the PL.
 The SC can create a new DPL position or eliminate an unfilled DPL position by majority vote.

+Any currently active Contributor is eligible to be considered for a DPL and an individual may hold more than one DPL simultaneously.

+These roles are

 ### Release Manager(s)

-The Release Manager (RM) is appointed for a minor version (A.B.x) release series of Matplotlib.
+The Release Manager (RM) is appointed for a minor version (A.B.x) release series of Matplotlib (instead of a fixed term).
 They are responsible for the full release life cycle of all minor releases in the series including:

 - ensuring the whats new, API changes, and release notes are up to date